Are you thinking about teaching abroad? Moving to another country to teach is an amazing, life-changing experience.

 What to bring from your country

-Name tags, labels, and other classroom organization supplies
+Name tags, labels, and other classroom supplies like classroom pocket chart calendars and pocket charts for sentence building

 Books in English (can be VERY expensive abroad)